“Let me win. But if I cannot win, let me be brave in the attempt.” – Athlete Oath

 Athletes who qualify as a traditional athlete must register by completing and returning an athlete application (PDF).
 Each sports season has placement deadlines for new athletes.

-A Young Athlete is a child ages 2-7 years of age with or without an intellectual disability who takes part in a sports based skills program Young Athletes Program™.
-Learn more about or find a Young Athletes Program near you.
+A Young Athlete is a child ages 2-7 years of age with or without an intellectual disability who takes part in a sports skills-based Young Athletes program.